So, you are trying to solve the conundrum of why your website is not showing in Google?

-Here are some steps to get your website ranking in Google.
-If you are looking to rank highly in google you may need the help of an SEO professional.
+Here are some steps to get your website ranking on Google.
+If you are looking to rank highly in Google you may need the help of an SEO professional.

 1. Run A Website Audit

 You need to get a clear understanding of where your website stands at the moment.
-Running a website audit will allow you to see where you can improve on your website regards to onsite optimisation, offsite optimisation and choosing the right keywords
+Running a website audit will allow you to see where you can improve on your website with regards to onsite optimisation, offsite optimisation, and choosing the right keywords

 3. Backlinking strategy